-PoV submissions will go through a deduplication process to ensure a CRS only scores one PoV per unique vulnerability (see Section 4.3.3).
-In the case of PoV submissions that are considered duplicates, only the latest submission will earn scoring points.
-The previous submissions will earn zero points, and this will negatively affect the Accuracy Multiplier (see Section 4.3.1).
+PoV submissions will go through a deduplication process to ensure a CRS only scores one PoV per unique vulnerability discovered (see Section 4.3.3 for details).
+The set of scoring PoVs is composed of all the last-submitted variant PoVs for all unique vulnerabilities discovered by the CRS, for that challenge.
+Another way to consider this: For any set of PoV submissions that are considered duplicates of each other, only the last submission is selected as a scoring PoV.

+Reproducible, non-scoring PoVs will not earn points directly, but may be used in bundles.
+They will also be used in patch evaluation along with the other variants and will not affect the Accuracy Multiplier.
+Non-reproducible or erroneous PoVs will still negatively affect the Accuracy Multiplier (see Section 4.3.1 for details).